jyang001/GuardianNews/README.md

 # GuardianNews
-An Android Application to view the latest News from Guardian News
+GuardianNews is an Android Application which allows users to view various newspaper articles from the popular British daily newspaper company 'The Guardian'.
+It makes various calls to the official 'The Guardian' API parses the retrieved JSON responses to deliver the various newspaper articles.

 ## Prerequisites
 * Android Studio